stevenlevey/context-engineering/use-cases/work/python/README.md

 ## Data Structure

 Your JSON/YAML data should match the variables used in your template.
-See `prompt/sample_data.json` for a complete example that works with `prompt/prompt_template.md`.
+See `data/sample_data.json` and `data/data.yaml` for complete examples that work with `prompt/prompt_template.md`.

 In optional mode (default), you can provide partial data and undefined variables will be handled gracefully.
 In strict mode, all template variables must be present in your data.